HoodyH/Virus-Check-App/README.md

 - Dockerfile -> [docs](https://docs.docker.com/engine/reference/builder/)
 - docker.compose.yml -> [docs](https://docs.docker.com/compose/compose-file/)

-To deploy the app from terminal just run: `docker-compose run`
+To build and deploy the app from terminal just run: `docker-compose up`

+If you want to recompile the new changes you have to delete the containers and the images that you have to re-build

 ### Tests